xahhy/aws-sqs/README.md

 1. Run `npm run dev`.
 Program is waiting for debugger to connect to `localhost:9229`
 2. Open your favorite debug tool to remote debug with `localhost:9229`

+## Publish

+Using GitHub Action to publish this `aws-sqs-cli` package.
+It's configured to automatic publish package with `v*` tag matches.

+- Update package version using `npm version v1.0.0`
+- `git push`